o-charts/manuals/oesenc_en_US.md

 - You will be able to update your charts during a year from the purchase date.
 Charts have different update periodicity:

     - Weekly: DE, FR, SE, NO, FI, PL, Caribbean.
-    - Fortnightly: AU.
+    - Fortnightly: AU, DK, GL, FO.
     - Quarterly: UK, ES, BE, NL, HR, IS.
-    - Annually: DK, GL, FO.

 - Your charts expire after a year from the purchase date.
 After expiration, charts will keep working on your system but you can not request updates for them any longer.